aws-devops/cloud-formation/README.md

 ## Cloud-formation for  WordPress

 This repository contains AWS cloud formation template.
 This template could be used to bootstrap an ec2 instance with the LAMP stack serving a Wordpress blog.
-> **Note:** This template also creates a VPC and a public subnet and launches the ec2 instance in that public subnet.
+> **Note:** This template also creates a VPC and a public subnet.
+It launches the ec2 instance in the public subnet.

 ###  Parameters Used